We enjoyed staying at The Hog’s Head Inn in Alnwick, Northumberland.

 Using the wheelchair inside The Hog’s Head Inn was straightforward.

-The interior is large and staff are only too willing to move tables and chairs around when access gets a bit tight.
+The interior is large, and staff are only too willing to move tables and chairs around when access gets tight.
 This is mainly due to other patrons moving chairs into walkways.

-More importantly, they were all keen to make sure our stay was comfortable and worry-free.
+More importantly, they were keen to make sure our stay was comfortable and worry-free.